Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-06-spring-modulith-fixing-dependencies.md

 4. Run the test again.

-## Run the test again and fix the nex exception
+## Run the test again and fix the next exception

 1. Run the test again.
 Then you'll get the following exception: